Unity-Technologies/ClusterDisplay/MissionControl-v2/README.md

 2) Select the asset in the list (at the top)
 3) Click Apply & Launch button (bottom left blue button)

-Remarks: Many options can be customized but the default ones should be good to allow launching of the asset.
+> ℹ️ _**Remarks:**_ Many options can be customized but the default ones should be good to allow launching of the asset.